Mostafa-Abbasi/KeyboardTester/readme.md

 ## Limitations ⚠️

-❗ Please be aware of the following limitation:
+❗ Please be aware of the following limitation: ❗

-- This tool cannot recognize the __fn__ keypress on the keyboard due to it being a hardware key and not being registered by browser key events.
+- This tool __cannot__ recognize the __fn__ keypress on the keyboard due to it being a hardware key and not being registered by browser key events.
 As a result, pressing the __fn__ key may not produce any visual feedback within the application.
 <br/><br/>

 ## FAQs and Troubleshooting 🛠️

 If you encounter any issues while using the Online Keyboard Tester, check out these frequently asked questions and troubleshooting tips:
+<br/><br/>

+**Q: Will this tool handle touchpad keys, macros, media keys and etc.?**
+   - A: Nope, this tool is more into the basic keyboard stuff.
+It won't recognize touchpad, macro, media, or other fancy special keys.

+**Q: Can I use this tool on mobile or tablet devices perfectly fine?**
+  - A: Designed for desktop use, but can work on mobile/tablet with an external keyboard.
+Visual experience may be suboptimal.

-1. **Q: I'm not getting any visual feedback when pressing the 'fn' key.
-What should I do?**
+**Q: No visual feedback after 'fn' key press.
+What to do now?**
-   - A: Unfortunately, the 'fn' key is a hardware key and is not registered by browser key events.
-As a result, it may not produce any visual feedback within the application.
-However, you can rest assured that this limitation does not affect the overall functionality of your keyboard.
+   - A: Unfortunately, the 'fn' key is a hardware key and is not registered by browser events.
+It can't be tested using this tool.

-2. **Q: I'm experiencing issues with certain keys on my keyboard.
-What should I do?**
+**Q: Certain keys doesn't register.
+Any recommendations?**
-   - A: If you're facing problems with specific keys, it may be due to a hardware issue.
-Try cleaning the affected keys or consult your keyboard's user manual for troubleshooting steps.
+   - A: It might be a hardware issue.
+Clean affected keys or refer to your keyboard's manual for troubleshooting.

-3. **Q: Does this tool work for non-standard keyboard layouts, including Apple Mac layouts?**
+**Q: Works for non-standard layouts, like Apple Mac?**
-   - A: This tool is primarily designed for standard Windows keyboard layouts.
-While it may function with non-standard layouts, including Apple Mac layouts, it may not provide an optimized experience.
-For the best results, we recommend using a standard Windows keyboard.
+   - A: Primarily designed for standard QWERTY Windows layouts.
+May work with others, But not optimized.

-4. **Q: Can I use this tool on mobile devices or tablets?**
-   - A: The Online Keyboard Tester is optimized for desktop use and may not provide the same experience on mobile devices or tablets.
-For the best results, we recommend using a desktop or laptop computer.

-5. **Q: Are there any specific browsers recommended for using this application?**
+**Q: Recommended browsers for this web app?**
-   - A: The Online Keyboard Tester is designed to work on most modern web browsers, including Chrome, Firefox, Safari, and Edge.
-However, for the smoothest experience, we recommend using the latest version of Chrome.
+   - A: Tested on Firefox, Edge and chrome.
+For the slickest experience, latest Chrome version.

 <br/><br/>

 ## Project Origins 🌱